officelearn/azure-docs.sv-se/articles/container-registry/container-registry-tutorial-multistep-task.md

 ## <a name="next-steps"></a>Nästa steg

-I den här självstudien har du lärt dig hur du skapar multi-Step, multi-container-baserade uppgifter som automatiskt utlöses när du allokerar käll koden till en git-lagringsplats.
-Avancerade funktioner i aktiviteter i flera steg, inklusive parallell-och beroende steg körning, finns i [ACR tasks yaml Reference](container-registry-tasks-reference-yaml.md).
+In this tutorial, you learned how to create multi-step, multi-container-based tasks that automatically trigger when you commit source code to a Git repository.
+For advanced features of multi-step tasks, including parallel and dependent step execution, see the [ACR Tasks YAML reference](container-registry-tasks-reference-yaml.md).
 Gå vidare till nästa självstudie för att lära dig att skapa uppgifter som utlöser versioner när en containeravbildnings basavbildning uppdateras.

 > [!div class="nextstepaction"]
 > [Automatisera versioner i basavbildningsuppdateringar](container-registry-tutorial-base-image-update.md)